John Caddy: Career

 award quickly followed, as did a Minnesota State Arts Board award.
 In 1989 John won the Poets & Writers' Writers Exchange Award, which had him reading at the American Poetry Society in Manhattan, then at West Coast venues in Los Angeles and San Francisco.
 In 1990 John also won the Bush Foundation's Individual Artist Fellowship.

 John's 1989 book, "The Color of Mesabi Bones", won the 1990 Los Angeles Times Book Prize in Poetry and the Minnesota Book Award.

-In 1992 John first visited Cornwall, Britain, and found cousins and great homecoming feelings.
+In 1992, Caddy first visited Cornwall, Britain, and found cousins and great homecoming feelings.
 During subsequent visits to Cornwall John did several reading tours, and completed a chapbook, "Presences the Blood Learns Again," which in 2001 resulted in his initiation as a Bard of the Cornish Gorseth, an honor given to artists of Cornish heritage.

-In 1998 John began writing a small Earth poem every weekday morning, which he then emailed to subscribing classrooms in his SEE program at Hamline University's Center for Environmental Education.
+In 1998, Caddy began writing a small Earth poem every weekday morning, which he then emailed to subscribing classrooms in his SEE program at Hamline University's Center for Environmental Education.
 The key to this new practice is celebration, John writes, for the poems were all in response to brief gifts received from Earth.
 The gifts are gifts of beauty, surprise, laughter, intricacy, and sometimes painful lessons, which are a joy delayed.
 To begin, John just did this practice in eight-week school-scheduled stints; since 2001 he has written and emailed the poems year-round to a steadily growing list of friends, classroom teachers, and subscribers who read about the project in magazines or newspapers.
 In 2005 John added photos to the poems.
 Morning Earth poems now whisk themselves off to five continents.

 In 2003, Milkweed Editions published a collection of these poems as 'Morning Earth: Field Notes in Poetry.'

 John Caddy's largest and latest collection of poetry is 2008's "With Mouths Open Wide: New and Selected Poems" (Milkweed Editions).